nitinmittal23/smart-bots/README.md

 ## Demo UseCase

-Since on Kovan testnet, refinance functionality as of now is only available for makerDao and compound.
-We have build our usecase to transfer funds from Maker to Compound or vice-versa.
-And since, currently MakerDao gives Saving option for DAI, we have built our Demo Usecase for DAI only.
+Currently on Kovan testnet of InstaDapp, refinance functionality as of now is only available for Aave, Compound and MakerDao.
+We have build our usecase to transfer funds from Aave to Compound or vice-versa, MakerDao is excluded since actual supply rate is 0%.

-Once Aave and Dydx refinance functionality is available on Kovan, we will Integrate our usecase with these two Platforms as well.
-Currently, DAI address for Aave and compound are different in Kovan.
+Once Other lending Protocols are available on Kovan, we will Integrate our usecase with those Platforms as well.
+We aim to capture all the tokens being offered on these protocols for supply on our interface.
+For the sake of demonstrating our Usecase, we have chosen DAI.

 ## Biconomy support for Gnosis contract wallet